Ab initio Interview Questions And Answers

 – Metadata management and interaction with the EME

-GDE: It’s a designing component and used to run the ab initio graphs.
+GDE: It’s a designing component used to run the ab initio graphs.

 Ability to run, debug the process logs jobs and trace execution logs

-Enterprise Meta-Environment (EME): It’s an environment for storage and also metadata management (Both business and technical metadata).
+Enterprise Meta-Environment (EME): It’s an environment for storage and metadata management (business and technical metadata).
 The metadata is accessed from the graphical development environment and also the web browser or the cooperating command line.
 It is an ab initio repository for any placeholders.

 Let us move to the next Ab initio interview questions.